ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 Some data DAGs we know more, some we know a little and some remains unknown but it's OK for us.
 To program
-on Linux OS, you program or write a driver but you don't know every details.
+on Linux OS, you program or write a driver without knowing every details.
 To extend functions from a large software, you should find a way to reach the goal and ignore the details not on your way.
 This book is not a compiler theory book, it is a book for compiler extended implementation.
 Try to understand in